Online Safety

 BrightCanary vs Bark vs Joey: which is the best parental monitoring app in 2026?

-• Boundaries (controls): screen time, app and website blocking, downtime, location rules
+• Boundaries (controls): screen time limits, app and website blocking, downtime, install approvals, and device rules

-• Signals (safety alerts): bullying, risky contacts, money pressure, oversharing, explicit content, self-harm language
+• Signals (safety alerts): bullying, risky contacts, money pressure, oversharing, explicit content, and self-harm language

-• Context (emotional wellbeing): patterns over time, escalation risk, and what to do next as a parent
+• Context (emotional wellbeing): patterns over time, escalation risk, and enough conversation context to understand what is actually going on

-Most parental-control products do a decent job on boundaries.
-Apple’s own Family controls can cover a lot, even if they take patience to set up.
+Most parental control products do a decent job on boundaries.
+Apple Family controls (Screen Time plus Family Sharing) can cover a lot, even if they are fiddly to set up.

-In this review, we tested three popular iPhone-focused monitoring tools in a real family setup:
+We tested three popular iPhone monitoring tools in a real family setup:

-• BrightCanary Parental Controls (Text Message Plus plan, keylogger style keyboard monitoring)
+• BrightCanary Parental Controls (Text Message Plus plan, keylogger style keyboard monitoring plus deeper text visibility)

-• Bark Premium (iOS monitoring via Bark Desktop App or Bark Home device, not real time)
+• Bark Premium (iOS message monitoring via Bark Desktop App via wired and WiFi scanning)

 JoeyBrightCanaryBark